hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ------------|------------
 `:username` | The name of the user to impersonate.

-Impersonation allows an admin to begin a new session as another user in the system.
+Impersonation allows an admin to begin a new session as another non-admin user in the system.
 This can be helpful in reproducing issues that a user is experiencing with their account that the admin cannot reproduce themselves.
 While an admin is impersonating a user, any actions that are logged to the audit log will reflect that an admin was acting on another user's behalf.
 The `"actor"` key will reference the impersonated user, but a new `"admin"` key will contain the username of the admin acting on the user's behalf.
 For more information about audit logging, see the [relevant documentation][audit logging].

 This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.
 As such, this endpoint will have no effect unless the client is able to persist and use cookies.